Evaluating Representational Similarity Measures from the Lens of Functional Correspondence: Introduction

-where each \(x_i, y_i \in \{0,1\}\) represents the correctness (1) or incorrectness (0) of the \(i\)th sample prediction from the two models, respectively.
-The numerator "\(|\text{Intersections}|\)" counts samples where both models predict correctly, normalized by "\(|\text{Unions}|\)", which counts samples where either model predicts correctly.
+where \( x_i \) and \( y_i \) are binary indicators of the correctness (1) or incorrectness (0) for each \( i \)th prediction of two models.
+The numerator measures the intersection, or count of samples both models predict correctly, while the denominator measures the union, accounting for samples correctly predicted by either model.

-\item {Hamming Distance} counts the number of discrepancies in the correctness of predictions:
+\textbf{Hamming Distance} measures the number of prediction discrepancies across a set of stimuli, defined as: